 Zinc finger nucleases (ZFNs) – the uncle that used to have it all (but times change)

-These are endonucleases that have been fused to a DNA-binding protein domain called zinc finger domain.
-We can make changes to zinc finger domains so that they target our gene of interest and that is how we direct the DNA-cutting endonuclease to specific locations of the DNA.
-Each zinc finger domain recognises and binds to triplets (a sequence of three nucleotides).
+These endonucleases have been fused to a DNA-binding protein domain called the zinc finger domain.
+We can make changes to zinc finger domains so that they target our gene of interest, and that is how we direct the DNA-cutting endonuclease to specific locations of the DNA.
+Each zinc finger domain recognizes and binds to triplets (a sequence of three nucleotides).
 By linking different zinc finger molecules, we can target specific sequences of triplicates.

 THE GOOD: Zinc finger nucleases can be used in several organisms.

 THE BAD: Target-specificity can be complicated to achieve.
-Remember that the Zinc finger domain needs to be made in such a way that it recognises our piece of DNA.
+Remember that the Zinc finger domain needs to be made in such a way that it recognizes our piece of DNA.

 Transcription activator-like effector nucleases (TALENs) – the one-hit wonder

-Similar to ZFNs, TALENs target the endonuclease to a specific DNA target through the use of specific DNA-binding motifs.
-However, compared to ZFNs, each TALEN DNA-binding motif recognises only one nucleotide.
+Similar to ZFNs, TALENs target the endonuclease to a specific DNA target through specific DNA-binding motifs.
+However, compared to ZFNs, each TALEN DNA-binding motif recognizes only one nucleotide.

-THE GOOD: Compared to ZFNs, TALENs are easier to use and can be applied on different organisms.
+THE GOOD: Compared to ZFNs, TALENs are easier to use and can be applied to different organisms.

 THE BAD: Still not very easy to produce.
 Possible off-target effects.

 This is where we are now!
 Everybody is talking about it, including the gym bros.